 There is also a range of alternative cancer treatments for colon cancer to support patients’ recovery.
 At Immunity Therapy Center, we’re happy to offer these treatments, as they help alleviate the pain and discomfort that comes with traditional methods like chemo and radiation.

-Whether you’re using only natural treatments or combining natural treatments with conventional methods, we believe that keeping healthy cells healthy is just as important as killing the bad cells.
-Many successful alternative cancer treatments and natural remedies for skin cancer that can also be very beneficial to your health.
+Whether you’re using only natural treatments or combining natural treatments with conventional methods, we believe that keeping healthy cells healthy is just as important as killing bad cells.
+Many successful alternative cancer treatments and natural remedies for skin cancer can also be very beneficial to your health.

 We have a team that is dedicated, enthusiastic, and passionate about what we do.
 When you come to see us, we don’t want you to feel like another chart or diagnosis – we want every patient to feel at home.
 We’re happy to say that Tijuana has become a hub for alternative cancer treatment centers and is now paving the way for holistic care to become part of the cancer treatment dialogue worldwide.